Al-Bu Nasir

 Al-Bu Nasir (ألبو ناصر) is one of the Arab tribes of Iraq.
-Al-Bu Nasir is a tribe of around 35,000 people who primarily inhabit the town of Tikrit and the surrounding area of northern central Iraq, as well as many other areas in south and central Iraq.
-The progenitor of the Al-Bu Nasir tribe is Ahmed ibn Hussein ibn Ibrahim ibn Mahmoud (ناصر بن حسين بن إبراهيم بن محمود).
+Al-Bu Nasir is an Arab tribe of around 35,000 people who primarily inhabit the town of Tikrit and the surrounding area of northern central Iraq, as well as many other areas in south and central Iraq.

 History

 Although not very numerous, the Al-Bu Nasir nonetheless obtained a reputation of being "a difficult lot of people, cunning and secretive, whose poverty drove most of them to pervert the Bedouins' legendary qualities of being warlike and fearless."
-Like many Iraqi tribes, it follows the Hanafi fiqh and it claimed its origins to the Arabian Peninsula, they maintained cordial ties with other related clans and tribes.
+Like many Iraqi tribes, it follows the Hanafi fiqh and it traced its origins to the Arabian Peninsula, they maintained cordial ties with other related clans and tribes.